alexgreen0606/Learning-Labyrinth/README.md

 - **Java Spring Boot**: The main framework that handles the server-side logic, routing, and API endpoints.
 - **JPA Repository**: Used for interacting with the database, providing an abstraction layer to manage persistent data.

-## How to Play
+## How to Use

-- todo
+### Admins

+- **Create Account**: On the login page, sign up by creating a username and password, and select the `Admin` role.
+- **Browse the catalog**: On the homepage, explore the maze catalog, which is sorted from simple to complex mazes.
+- **Create New Mazes**: Click the `+` button to design a new maze.
+Use the maze grid to designate walls, paths, the start point, and the end point by clicking on the respective cells.
+- **Edit Existing Mazes**:  To modify a maze, simply click on any maze in the catalog.
+This will open the maze editor, where you can adjust the layout or delete the maze.

+### Users

+- **Create Account**: On the login page, sign up by creating a username and password, and select the `User` role.
+- **Browse the Catalog**: On the homepage, scroll through the maze catalog, organized by difficulty from simple to complex.
+A sidebar also highlights the three most popular mazes.
+- **Attempt A Maze**: Click on a maze to open the attempt page.
+Here, you can write Java code in the provided text field.
+The code can be compiled or saved.
+The page will display your best, most recent, and current code attempts.
+Clicking `Play` will animate the robot through the maze, and the MAZER bot will provide feedback on your submission.

 ## Development Intent

-This application was developed by a team of student developers as part of the Introduction to Software Engineering class (CS506) at the University of Wisconsin - Madison.
-The team consisted of five developers, with four members focusing on backend development.
+This application was developed by my team of student developers as part of my Introduction to Software Engineering class (CS506) at the University of Wisconsin - Madison.
+Our team consisted of five developers, with four members focusing on backend development.
 I was solely responsible for developing the frontend using React and Redux.

-For code related to my work, please refer to the ./learning-labyrinth-frontend directory.
+For code related to my work, please refer to the `./learning-labyrinth-frontend` directory.

 ## Prerequisites